zephyrproject-rtos/zephyr/boards/x86/galileo/doc/galileo.rst

 5. From the menu that appears, select :guilabel:`UEFI Misc Device` to boot from a micro-SD card.
-To boot from a USB flash drive, select the menu entry that desribes that particular type of USB flash drive.
+To boot from a USB flash drive, select the menu entry that describes that particular type of USB flash drive.

    GRUB2 starts and a menu shows entries for the items you added